130GeV gamma-ray line through axion conversion: Summary and discussion

 \section{Summary and discussion}

-We have studied a possible conversion mechanism from an axion to a photon under the Galactic magnetic field, which can fit the 130 GeV $\gamma$-ray line observed at the Galactic center.
-We have found that the observed narrow-line spectrum feature can be produced by this mechanism with the axion mass $m_a \lesssim 10^{-6}$~eV, the magnetic field in the Milky Way Galaxy $B \sim 1 - 10 \mu $~G, and the axion-photon coupling constant $g_{a\gamma} \lesssim 8.8 \times 10^{-11} {\rm GeV}^{-1}$.
+An excess of $\gamma$-ray lines in the energy range 120-140 GeV was found in public Fermi data~\cite{Bringmann:2012vr}.
+We have proposed a scenario such that the excess is explained through the axion-photon conversion.
+We have shown that the $\gamma$ rays produced via the axion-photon conversion can fit the observed narrow-line spectrum feature with the axion mass $m_a \lesssim 10^{-6}$~eV, the Galactic magnetic field $B \sim 1$-$10 \mu \text{G}$, and the axion-photon coupling constant $g_{a\gamma} \lesssim 8.8 \times 10^{-11} {\rm GeV}^{-1}$.

-Here we have assumed that mono-energetic axions can be produced by decays or annihilations of DM particles.
-We have introduced the corresponding examples based on particle physics models.
-The former is the decaying axino, and the latter is the annihilating neutralino DM scenarios, respectively.
-Requiring fine turning of parameters both scenarios can explain energetic axions with their narrow-line spectra.
+We have evaluated the axion production cross section and the decay rate of heavy neutral particles for successfully fitting the 130 GeV $\gamma$ rays.
+We have shown example models in particle physics, one of which is the decaying axino scenario, and the other is the annihilating neutralino scenario.
+In both scenarios, a narrow-line spectrum of axions can be produced with the required cross section and decay rate.

+In this work we have focused on the monoenergetic axion productions from annihilations and decays of heavy particles.
+The oscillation behavior of the conversion probability, however, must be considered as important.
+In fact, a broader spectrum of axions can fit the observed 130 GeV $\gamma$ rays, because the oscillation dependence of the conversion probability will make a bump structure with tuning parameters (see Fig.~\ref{Fig:osci}).